Unaka, North Carolina

 Unaka is an unincorporated community in Cherokee County, North Carolina, United States.
 Unaka is located in the Nantahala National Forest, 9.6 mi northwest of Murphy.
 Unaka had a post office until it closed on February 15, 1986.
 Unaka is a name derived from a Cherokee word meaning "white", which referred to the appearance of low-lying clouds and fog over the Unicoi Mountains.
+Unaka's volunteer fire department was established in 1983 and opened a new four-bay station in 2024.

+Unaka does have its own community center building.
+The community struggles with a lack of network connectivity as cellular service providers have said the area doesn't have a high enough population to make building a tower worthwhile.
+The community was promised fiber-optic internet in 2023 but lines have not been installed as of 2025.
+Unaka also struggles with limited trash disposal options as the county landfill takes around an hour to drive to.